BORDERLINE PERSONALITY CLIENT

-truth, when individuals are helped to heal and resolve their core issues, personality disorder features are eliminated.
-It's certainly unconventional type of assistance, that's outside the realm of or traditional therapies.
+truth, when individuals are helped to resolve their self-worth issues, personality disorder features are eliminated.
+It's certainly and unique type of assistance, that may be outside the realm of or traditional therapies.

 Borderline Personality Disorder is not a head issue, as there's nothing wrong with a Borderline's mind.
-BPD is a heart issue, which is why psychotherapeutic treatment has for many,
+In my view, BPD is a heart issue, which is why psychotherapeutic treatment has for many,